district10/blog/_posts/post-0001-pandoc-readme.md

 These files are specified using the `--csl` option or the `csl` metadata field.
 By default, `pandoc-citeproc` will use the [Chicago Manual of Style] author-date format.
 The CSL project provides further information on [finding and editing styles].

+To make your citations hyperlinks to the corresponding bibliography entries, add `link-citations: true` to your YAML metadata.

 Citations go inside square brackets and are separated by semicolons.
 Each citation must have a key, composed of '@' + the citation